A Response to the Audience Theory

 - Let me be clear, I am not saying this letter has no authority, it does have authority.
 The problem is we do not have this letter.
 All we have is a report of a report on the letter.
 Third-hand reports are not authoritative and are at best unwise to make important to a solid theory; let alone to make it the “crux” and “cornerstone” of a theory which hopes to withstand “rigorous” examination.

 - But let’s pretend, for the sake of argument, that we should trust this third-hand account, what then?

-Problem 2: Taking analogy in a too literal sense
+Problem 2: Taking analogies in a too literally